akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/index.md

 val route = complete("yeah")
 ```

-These three ways of writing this `Route` are fully equivalent, the created `route` will behave identically in all
+These three ways of writing this @unidoc[Route] are fully equivalent, the created `route` will behave identically in all
 cases.

 Let's look at a slightly more complicated example to highlight one important point in particular.